top of page

 The scoop on progressive web apps (PWAs) & EZWxBrief

 EZWxBrief is optimized to run as a progressive web app (PWA).
-So if you are not running it as a PWA, then you are not getting the best user experience.
+So if you are not running it as a PWA, then you won't have the best user experience on your device.
 What is a progressive web app as compared to a native app you might download from the App Store or Google Play Store?

 First of all, notice below on the iPad that there's no back or forward buttons or address bar/bookmarks when using a progressive web app.
 In fact, it is very hard to tell the difference between the PWA and a native app.
-Installation of the progressive web app is quite simple and only takes a few seconds to install.
+Installation of the progressive web app is quite simple and only takes a few seconds to install on any device.
 So let's look at the advantages of a PWA and how it compares to native apps or basic web applications.

 Advantages of PWA